 In addition, if you, the buyer, have taken out a mortgage to finance the purchase, you must be given certain disclosure statements as required by the Real Estate Settlement Procedures Act (“RESPA”) and its many subsequent amendments.
 RESPA is a federal law designed to provide clear disclosure of closing or “settlement” costs and to reduce the amounts buyers are required to deposit in mortgage escrow accounts.
 (Mortgage escrow accounts are a sort of forced savings account, in which the lender collects prorated amounts from you as an add-on to your monthly mortgage payment, then later uses this money to pay your property tax and insurance bills.
 They are sometimes required by a bank, especially for first-time buyers or those making low down payments, where there's concern that the buyer might not be able to afford future payments.)

 At least three days before the closing, you should receive a statement showing all closing costs.
 As the Consumer Financial Protection Bureau notes, the purpose of these three days is to give you time to double-check these costs to ensure that it matches your records.
 If your bank requires you to set up a mortgage escrow account, at the time of closing you will receive an itemization of the estimated property taxes, insurance premiums, and other charges that the lender will need to pay from the account during the first 12 months of the mortgage.

 - How much will it cost for you to represent me at closing?

-- A seller won’t sell me his house unless I agree to use an escrow company for the closing and pay for it.
+- A seller won’t sell me his house unless I agree to use the escrow company of his choice for the closing and to pay for it.
 How are such arrangements customarily handled in my area?

-- What should I do if I don’t get the proper disclosure statements at closing?
+- What should I do if I don’t get the proper disclosure statements from my lender as required before the closing?